belli29/furnitart/README.md

 - How to reproduce automatic tests

     1. Go to GitHub repository
     2. Clone this project
     3. Open the project in GitPod
     4. Execute the folloowing : python3 manage.py test

 - How to reproduce manual tests

-To test the project the following accounts should be used
+    To test the project the following accounts should be used:

         - customer
         USERNAME : ctest
         PASSWORD : ctest1234

         - seller (superuser)
         USERNAME : stest
         PASSWORD : stest12345

     To test the Stripe payment use the follwong test cc:

         NUMBER: 4242 4242 4242 4242
         EXP: 02 /22
         CVC: 424

 ### Layout responsiveness